Immigration Health Surcharge (IHS) 2025: Updated Rates and Refund Guidance

 Refunds are made automatically to the bank account or card used for the payment.
 You will usually receive your refund within six weeks of the final visa decision, though it may take longer if there is an appeal or administrative review.
 Refunds are only processed once all appeal or review rights have been exhausted.

-Additional Refund Eligibility
+Additional Refund Eligibility Under the Immigration Health Surcharge 2025

 You may also be eligible for a refund if you hold an S1 certificate from an EU country, Switzerland, Norway, Iceland or Liechtenstein which covers your healthcare, or if you work in a qualifying health or social care role and meet the relevant criteria.